vivrichards600/vivrichards600.github.io/_posts/2020-01-02-automating-testing-for-accessibility.md

 ## Page structure

-Are you are using semantic elements and roles.
+Are you are using semantic elements and roles?
 It's important because a user of your site may be low-sighted and so may need to navigate around the page by jumping to the page section they want to get to.

 The [WAVE browser extension](http://wave.webaim.org/extension/) is available for both Chrome and Firefox.
 After installing the tool simply navigate to the page you want to check and then press the WAVE icon within your toolbar.
 "You will notice a new sidebar popup and WAVE will present your page with embedded icons and indicators.
 Each icon, box, and piece of information added by WAVE presents some information about the accessibility of your page."